 NATIONAL DARK CHOCOLATE DAY

 On February 1st, National Dark Chocolate Day reminds us to indulge a little.
-Dark chocolate is often touted as the healthier chocolate, and sometimes, can be an acquired taste.
+Many tout dark chocolate as the healthier chocolate.
+However, for some, it can be an acquired taste.

-Also known as bittersweet chocolate, dark chocolate is different from milk chocolate because no milk or butter added.
-The percentage of cocoa solids remaining in the chocolate determines how dark the chocolate is.
-The higher the percentage, the darker the chocolate.
+Also known as bittersweet chocolate, dark chocolate is different from milk chocolate.
+Candy makers add milk or butter to milk chocolate, giving it a creamier consistency.
+Dark chocolate includes no added milk or butter.
+Instead, the percentage of cocoa solids remaining in the chocolate determines how dark the chocolate is.
+The higher the ratio, the darker the chocolate.
 It may also have a slightly bitter taste.

 Fermentation helps develop the flavor of the cacao seeds.
-Otherwise the seeds are too bitter to eat.
+Otherwise, the seeds are too bitter to eat.
 Once fermented, the beans are dried, cleaned, and roasted.
 After roasting, the shell is removed to produce cacao nibs.
-Processors then then ground the cocoa nips into cocoa mass, which is pure chocolate in rough form.
-They usually liquefy the cocoa mass and molded it with or without other ingredients.
+Processors then ground the cocoa nips into cocoa mass, pure chocolate in rough form.
+Next, they usually liquefy the cocoa mass and mold it with or without other ingredients.
 At this point in the process, it is called chocolate liquor.
 The chocolate liquor may then be processed into two components: cocoa solids and cocoa butter.

-Besides being lower in calories and fat, dark chocolate comes with many other health benefits.
+Besides being lower in calories and fat, dark chocolate has many other health benefits.
 It also serves as a decadent ingredient in many desserts and sauces.

 NATIONAL DARK CHOCOLATE DAY HISTORY